IIIF/training/dcmi-workshop/part2/image-api/region.md

  * width = 120 pixels
  * heigh = 140 pixels

 The pixel dimensions are relative to the full width and height of the image.
-This generally makes the regions fiddly to work out by hand and there are many cropping tools available which will give you a region:
+This generally makes the regions fiddly to work out by hand and there are many cropping tools available which will give you a region, for example:

  * [Jack Reed's Cropping tool](https://bl.ocks.org/mejackreed/6936585f435b60aa9451ae2bc1c199f2)
  * [UCD Image Cropping tool](https://jbhoward-dublin.github.io/IIIF-imageManipulation/index.html?imageID=https://ids.lib.harvard.edu/ids/iiif/25286607)